-Yesterday was Thanksgiving in the U.S., and I saw a post by a dad I know who was grateful for his daughter; she gave him purpose and helped him through the bad times.
+Yesterday was Thanksgiving in the U.S., and I saw a post by a dad I know (but do not represent) who was grateful for his daughter; she gave him purpose and helped him through the bad times.
 This is a DHS/Court-involved family, where a substance use disorder was the reason for removal.
 While I understand his gratitude for his daughter and his belief that she is the reason he’s been able to get through challenges (and don’t doubt that that is a part of his successful recovery), there is another piece he’s overlooking.

 His support team.

 Supportive parents, siblings, and extended family.
 Encouraging friends and colleagues all make a difference.

 I know of another family that is struggling, and, if things go the way they have been, will likely have parental rights terminated.
 These parents have almost no family to support them, either because they don’t exist, or because these parents have burned those relationship bridges beyond repair.
 When asked about supportive friends, they could think of no one.
 Neither is employed, so there is no support there.